FailAcademy/learning/wdp-vancouver/_lessons/week-07/03-intro-to-wordpress.md

 ## Lab Activity

+**Task 1:**

-Today's lab is dedicated to getting comfortable with the WordPress admin area and WP-style PHP before we jump into custom theming tomorrow.
+Today's lab is dedicated to getting comfortable with the WordPress admin area and WP-style PHP before we jump into the project tomorrow.

-Start wrapping your head around how WordPress uses PHP with this video:
+To start, watch this video to further clarify how WordPress uses PHP with this video:

 - [Zac Gordon: PHP for WordPress](http://wordpress.tv/2015/09/20/zac-gordon-php-for-wordpress/)

+**Task 2:**

+Next, apply some of the skills you learned earlier today by styling up a slightly more (Medium-inspired) complex theme than what we built in Exercise 3.

+To start, you can **[download the lab files here](/public/files/labs/wp-theme-lab.zip)**.

+Next, using either the WP installation you set up earlier today or a fresh one that you create with VV, move the `median` directory into the `wp-content/themes` directory for that site.

+From there, your task is to style the theme as per the included design comps.
+Here are some design specs to help you out:

+- The width of the content area is `700px`
+- The `body` font family is **Merriweather**
+- The headings font family is **Lato**
+- The font family used for the buttons, post metadata, and footer text is **Helvetica Neue** (or Arial)
+- The HEX code of the links is `#00ab6b` and the hover state colour is `#1c9963`
+- The RGBa values of the medium grey-coloured text is `rgba(0, 0, 0, .5)`

+**Note:** The custom fonts (Merriweather and Lato) have already been imported into your stylesheet as Google Fonts, so you don't need to worry about generating web font kits.
+Font Awesome has already been imported too.

+**Also note:** Feel free to use the included `hello-world.jpg` image as a featured image to test with one of your posts, or use an image of your own.

+**Task 3:**

 Finally, if you're a rockstar and blast through the first two tasks, check out this video on the Underscores starter theme (as we'll be using a "fork" of Underscores to build out Project 5):

 - [Morten Rand-Hendriksen: Building Themes From Scratch Using Underscores (_S)](http://wordpress.tv/2015/06/09/morten-rand-hendriksen-building-themes-from-scratch-using-underscores-_s/)

-Be sure to spend some time with the WordPress admin area adding content, installing plugins, and generally familiarizing yourself with what's there!
+Lastly, be sure to spend some time with the WordPress admin area adding content, installing plugins, and generally familiarizing yourself with what's there!

 ---